 Coastal Careers

-Would you like a career where you can spend time on the coast?
+Would you like a career working the coast?

-There are many opportunities in many different sectors along the coast – jobs that need a multitude of skills and types of people.
-Each of these careers has its unique requirements and opportunities.
-Whether you’re interested in engineering, biology, or hands-on work, there’s a coastal career waiting for you!
+There are many opportunities, working in many different sectors along the coast – jobs that need a range of skills and provide a variety of prospects.
+Whether you’re interested in engineering, biology, conservation or fisheries, there’s a coastal career waiting for you!

 Here are just a few examples of careers that involve working on the coast.